-How Responsible Sourcing Can Lead Through Volatility and Risk
+How Supplier Diversity Can Help with Volatility and Risk

 Our recent webinar discussed how procurement leaders can optimize responsible sourcing strategies to mitigate risk and leverage supplier intelligence to enhance supply chain resilience.

-Our recent webinar, How to Navigate 2025 with Confidence, brought together industry experts to discuss how procurement leaders can optimize responsible sourcing strategies to mitigate risk and leverage supplier intelligence to enhance supply chain resilience.
+Our recent webinar, How to Navigate 2026 with Confidence, brought together industry experts to discuss how procurement leaders can optimize supplier diversity strategies to mitigate risk and leverage supplier intelligence to enhance supply chain resilience.

 With cost pressures, supply continuity risks, and evolving technologies at the forefront, procurement teams face a rapidly changing landscape.
 The discussion provided specific actions procurement leaders can take to strengthen their responsible sourcing programs and navigate these challenges effectively.